 Body language is a fundamental aspect of communication in relationships.
 It’s thus an important aspect of dating, specifically in terms of body language attraction.
 Recognizing when someone is attracted to you will help immensely in terms of knowing whether you might move ahead or take a step back.

-Female Body Language Attraction
+Female Attraction Through Body Language

 Women are more adept at expressing and “reading” body language cues, according to Monica Moore, professor at Webster University in St. Louis.
 And when it comes to sending these signals, women often have a particular set of indicators compared to men.
 For example, there may be certain cues in terms of posture and what she does with her hands when she’s around a man she’s attracted to.

-Even if on a subconscious level, body language has a great deal to do with sexual attraction, which is biologically related to fertility.
+Even if on a subconscious level, body language has a great deal to do with sexual excitement and attraction, which is biologically related to fertility.
 So, when a woman is attracted to a man, she may express signs of her own fertility, though these can vary widely.
 For example, she might wear her hair down (traditionally associated with femininity), tilt her head (exposing more pheromones), or open up her body toward you (such as uncrossing arms or legs).

 Women may be more likely to engage in preening behaviors around someone they find attractive.
-For example, there may be an increase in hair touching and a general concern for appearance.
+For example, there may be an increase in hair touching and a general concern for their physical appearance.
 For instance, if she’s wearing makeup, she might excuse herself to touch it up in the bathroom.
 Or if you’re out walking, she might glance in a shop window to ensure she’s looking her best.

-If a woman is attracted to someone, she’s might be more more likely to lick her lips.
+If a woman is attracted to someone, she might be more likely to lick her lips.
 The added moisture makes them glossier and can thus be a way to signal that she’s receptive to being more intimate.
 Even if this is a totally subconscious movement, it can signal a dry mouth, which might also be indicating attraction.
 Why?
 That’s because a slightly faster rate of breathing, which happens when someone is attracted to another, can dry out the mouth.

 Eye and Facial Movements